Common mudpuppy: Neoteny

 Mudpuppies are one of many species of salamanders that do not undergo metamorphosis.
 Most hypotheses surrounding the origin of Necturus's lack of metamorphosis concern the effectiveness of the thyroid gland.
 The thyroid gland in some salamanders, like the axolotl, produce normal thyroid hormones (THs), but cells in the organism express thyroid hormone receptors (TR) that are mutated, and do not bond correctly with thyroid hormones, leading to some salamanders in a state of perpetual juvenile-hood.
 In contrast to axolotls, in mudpuppies, these THs are normally expressed.
 However, it is believed that instead of having TH-insensitive tissues that block the effects of THs, some mudpuppy tissues, such as the external gills, have lost the ability to be regulated by TH over time.
 This selective insensitivity to THs suggests a normal level of activity in the hypothalamo-pituitary-thyroid axis in developing mudpuppies, unlike other salamander species.

 The common mudpuppy also does not have a parathyroid gland.
 The majority of salamanders with parathyroid glands rely on them to help with hypercalcemic regulation; hypercalcemic regulation in mudpuppies is primarily done by the pituitary gland instead.
 In common mudpuppies, the purpose of the absence of a parathyroid gland is poorly understood.
 One reason for the absence might be the lack of variability in the climate of mudpuppies, as the parathyroid glands of salamanders vary greatly depending on seasonal changes, or whether the organism hibernates.

 Distribution

+Common Mudpuppies have the largest distribution of any full aquatic salamander in North America.
 Necturus maculosus specimens live in streams, lakes, and ponds in the eastern part of North America.
 They appear in the southern section of Canada, as far south as Georgia, and from the Midwest United States to North Carolina.
 Behaviorally, they hide under cover such as rocks and logs during the day and become more active at night.
 However, in muddy waters, the mudpuppy may become active during the day.
 Mudpuppies can even live under the ice when lakes freeze.

 There is an introduced population in Maine.
+Populations are declining due to habitat degradation and chemical pollutants, such as PCBs and lampricides, from agricultural, industrial, and residential practices.

+Spatial ecology

+Mudpuppies are shy by nature and prefer habitats where they can hide under rocks, logs, and other underwater debris.
+Studies have shown that they tend to prefer more shallow water (up to 1 meter) but have also been commonly reported in water with depths of approximately 30 meters.
+It is assumed that these changes in preferences is due to water temperature, preferring shallow water when temperatures are coolest (late fall through early spring).